rdefeo/stonks/README.md

 ```
 Ensure you have the leading spacing correct, because python.

 3. Update `nhl-led-scoreboard/config/config.schema.json` so that it will allow `stonks` as a valid board.
-Simply add `"stonks"` to the json blob `"definitions" \ "boards_list" \ "enum"`
+Simply add `"stonks"` to the json blob `"definitions" \ "boards_list" \ "enum"`.
+This is near the top of the file, roughly between lines 18 and 30.

 4. Add the following 5 lines to `nhl-led-scoreboard/src/data/scoreboard_config.py`:
 ```